awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-sdk.md

 Use this example to send email by using the [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/)\.
 This example assumes that you've already installed and configured the AWS SDK for Java 2\.x\.
 For more information, see [Getting started](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/getting-started.html) in the *AWS SDK for Java 2\.x Developer Guide*\.

-This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing IAM user\.
+This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing user\.
 For more information, see [Set default credentials and Region](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html#setup-credentials) in the *AWS SDK for Java Developer Guide*\.

 This code example was tested using the AWS SDK for Java version 2\.3\.1 and OpenJDK version 11\.0\.1\.